axelarnetwork/axelar-docs/pages/dev/build.md

 **_The Axelar local development environment allows you to:_**

 * Create simulated EVM chains with RPC endpoints on your localhost.
-These chains come pre-loaded with the AxelarGateway, AxelarGasReceiver and a routed ERC-20 token contract (axlUSDC).
+These chains come pre-loaded with the AxelarGateway, AxelarGasReceiver and a routed ERC-20 token contract (aUSDC).
 * Deploy your custom `IAxelarExecutable` contracts to your simulated EVM chains.
 * Test your app against the RPC endoints and contract addresses of your local development environment.